Javademjey/Dots-and-Boxes/README.md

 # Dots-and-Boxes
 This is a Dot and Box game.
+This game is the project of my undergraduate Data Structure course.

 ### Game description:
 The goal in this game is to occupy a square, and this happens if four lines are placed in a square, and someone gets the points of the square that has inserted the last line.